-Paper snowflakes are a great way to add a little art and creativity into your homeschool day, but they also teach more.
+Watercolor snowflakes made from paper are a great way to add a little art and creativity into your homeschool day, but they also teach more.

 Cutting paper snowflakes teaches patterns, prediction, and sequencing.
 The person cutting the snowflake can see the results of the cuts they have made and use that information to create shapes in subsequent snowflakes.
 They learn to predict what type of shape is produced by a certain type of cut.
 They can, also, predict how many of those shapes the cut will create.

 Patterns, sequencing, and prediction are all important mathematics skills.
 Creating paper snowflakes makes learning these skills fun.